 Wood staining products can be difficult to remove from fabric due to the dye, oils, and chemicals contained in the product.
-However, while it is nearly impossible to remove large stains, especially those that have really soaked through the fibers, there is hope for removing small drips of wood stain or an accidental smear on clothes, carpet, and upholstery.
-And, you likely have the necessary ingredients at home to tackle small, accidental spills.
+However, while it is nearly impossible to remove large stains, especially those that have completely soaked through the fibers, there is hope for removing small drips or an accidental smear on clothes, carpet, or upholstery.
+The items you need are most likely available right in your house.

 |Stain type||Oil- and dye-based|

 |Detergent type||Mineral spirits or liquid dishwashing detergent|

 |Cycle type||Varies depending on the type of fabric|

 Test any detergent or cleaning solution in an inconspicuous area first to ensure that it does not discolor the fabric.